betherworld/NRGo/README.md

 ### Collecting Elements by...

-#### Answering the baseline survey
-The first thing you will be asked to do as you download the app is to answer a survey which will be used as a baseline to your footprint.
-It means that a algorithm will calculate your actual ecological footprint based on your answer to several questions and the app will use that as a first baseline.

 #### Completing quests
 The second way of getting Elements is to completing some quests that are provided in the app.
 These quests are ordered in three levels (easy, middle and hard) and will give you more or less Elements depending on the level.